 Screening resumes is the most time-consuming part of recruiting – around 23 hours for just one hire, according to data from Ideal.
 So this is an obvious area for recruiters, both in-house and agencies, to make efficiency savings in order to gain an edge over the competition.

 More often than not, businesses are using CV parsing to make these efficiency savings.
-From startups all the way through to industry titans such as PayPal and Nike, hiring teams need to get through an average of 250 emails per hire.
+From startups all the way through to industry titans such as PayPal and Nike, hiring teams need to get through an average of 250 resumes per hire.
 To screen this many CVs using traditional methods is incredibly inefficient.
 Especially given that between 75% and 88% of them are from unqualified candidates.